Acet-Aminophen/whoami/README.md

 ## Work
 Now in IWAZ(http://iwaz.co.kr/) as a developer(Alternative Military Service).
  - 2020 ~
- - Health(Disease) Information Crawler
+ - made a Health(Disease) Information Crawler
- - Distributed File System(HDFS, HBASE) based on Docker
+ - Fun with Distributed File System(HDFS, HBASE) based on Docker
  - Fun with ~~BERT, KoBERT~~(honestly... it's not that fun to me...)
  - Fun with Elastic Search
  - 2021 ~